 The Arkansas Appraiser Licensing and Certification Board also investigates complaints against real estate appraisers and Appraisal Management Companies.

 Most appraiser licenses are renewed in June of each year.
-State registered (trainee) appraiser licenses are renewed in December.
+State registered and registered apprentice appraiser credentials are renewed in December.

 If you have a question about the Board or are looking for appraiser licensing information not found at this website, please contact us using the information at the bottom of this page.

 The Arkansas Appraiser Licensing and Certification Board was created by the action of the 78th General Assembly during its regular session of 1991 with the passage of Act 541, "The Arkansas Appraiser Licensing and Certification Act.”
 The necessity for establishing this Agency was prompted by the enactment of Title XI of the Federal Financial Institutions Reform, Recovery, and Enforcement Act of 1989, which requires that all federally related transactions requiring appraisals will be performed by state-licensed and/or certified appraisers.
 Act 541 was the instrument that set in motion the mechanics for Arkansas to qualify, test, and issue licenses to appraisers in order that the public would be protected and the State might be in compliance with the federal act.